 Recruitment success of demersal species, such as West Australian dhufish and Snapper vary annually and are influenced in part by environmental factors.
-Climate change may lead to a range of factors (e.g. increased water temperatures, changes in current strength) that could influence recruitment and the biology of demersal species.
+Climate change may lead to a range of factors (e.g. increased water temperatures, changes in current strength) that could influence recruitment and the biology of demersal species (Caputi et al. 2014).
 Ongoing industrial development in Cockburn Sound may affect the spawning aggregation behaviour and survival of juvenile snapper in that area.